The Original Mickey Mouse Club Show

 Lead: Jimmie Dodd, Ruth Carrell

-Terrific little number, well-staged by Dik Darley.
-Burch Mann threw touches of An American in Paris into the choreography.
-As with so many of these numbers, Buddy Baker's musical arrangements really made the whole thing come alive.
+Jimmie and Ruth come on stage dressed as chefs and sing the prologue.
+The camera then shifts to Chef Bobby and the four girls who dance and bake cookies while Ruth continues to sing in voiceover.
+Terrific little number, well-staged by director Dik Darley.
+Choreographer Burch Mann and arranger Buddy Baker threw touches of An American in Paris (1951) into the action.
+As with so many of these numbers Buddy Baker's musical arrangements really made the whole thing come alive.

 The Village Blacksmith